ApprenticeAI/frapy/docs/topics/commands.rst

 Register commands via setup.py entry points
 -------------------------------------------

-You can also add Scrapy commands from an external library by adding a ``frapy.commands`` section in the entry points of the library ``setup.py`` file.
+You can also add Frapy commands from an external library by adding a ``frapy.commands`` section in the entry points of the library ``setup.py`` file.